Lyme Disease Rash vs Cellulitis: When Lyme Mimics Skin Infection

 The patient also complained of muscle and joint stiffness but attributed these symptoms to recent outdoor camping and exercise.

-The woman was admitted for presumed postoperative cellulitis remote from surgery.
-Because of her recent camping trip and possible tick exposure, physicians prescribed doxycycline for suspected Lyme disease.
+The woman was admitted for presumed postoperative cellulitis.
+However, because of her recent camping trip and possible tick exposure, physicians prescribed doxycycline for suspected Lyme disease.

 Within hours of starting doxycycline, the patient’s abdominal rash significantly receded, the forearm and leg rashes resolved, and the joint pain and stiffness improved markedly.